ecranecdcf/cdcf-gtri-ecig-scrape-clean/docs/nlp.rst

      - CBD/THC is detected using LLaMA-based classification.
 Zero-shot learning (no examples or additional training) has been successful in classifying CBD for products available.
      - `nlp/llm_code/llm_functions/classify_cbd`
      - `nlp/llm_code/datasets/output/processed_output`
-     - Larger test dataset may be useful to obtain more robust accuracy metric. csvape and vapewh have labeled datasets for reference (`nlp/llm_code/datasets/labeled`).
+     - Larger test dataset may be useful to obtain a more robust accuracy metric. csvape and vapewh have labeled datasets for reference (`nlp/llm_code/datasets/labeled`).